 - You can find Harley Finkelstein on Instagram @harley.
 He has 13.1k followers.
 He is also active on Twitter @harleyf.

 Harley Finkelstein is a well-known business person from Canada.
 He is also a public speaker.
 Have you heard of the Shopify?
 It’s a multinational e-commerce company.
-Harley is the Cheif Operating Officer (COO) of this company and he is highly recognized for it.
+Harley is the Cheif Operating Officer (COO) of this company and he is highly famous for it.
 Well, he also works for the Felicis Ventures and OMERS Ventures as an advisor.
 Harley is also a television personality.
-He appears in the CBC Dragons’ Den, Next Gen Den as one of the Dragons.
+He also appears in the CBC Dragons’ Den, Next Gen Den as one of the Dragons.
 Moreover, he is one of the board members of CBC.
-Because of his success, he is associated with many.
 Know more about Harley Finkelstein from the facts below.